IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 of space from each side of a panel that is not safe to display important content due to the panel being overlapped by others.

-For example, when the process bar opens, it will cover the bottom part of the home panel.
+For example, when the process panel opens, it will cover the bottom part of the home panel.
 The system UI informs the home panel that a certain amount of pixels from the bottom is now hidden.
-The map display home panel then uses this information to make sure the chevron isn't shown below the process bar, by moving it upwards.
+The map display home panel then uses this information to make sure the chevron isn't shown below the process panel, by moving it upwards.
 (The _chevron_ is the blue arrow that indicates the current location on the map.)
 When doing so, the home panel must still draw the map outside of the safe area because that area might not be covered in its entirety.
-For example, the process bar has space on either side where the map is still visible.
+For example, the process panel has space on either side where the map is still visible.

 ## See also